 Specific Guidance

 To inspect this requirement, the inspector(s) should review security plans, implementing procedures, and a sample of training records for individuals assigned security tasks to determine that prior to performing assigned security-related job tasks or duties, security personnel have been trained, equipped, and qualified.
-If the licensee qualifies facility personnel (e.g., warehouse personnel) to perform security-related job tasks or duties, review a sample of records to determine whether there has been adequate training, qualification and certification prior to performance.
+If the licensee qualifies facility personnel (e.g., warehouse personnel) to perform security-related job tasks or duties, review a sample of records to determine whether there has been adequate training, qualification, and certification prior to performance.

 Verify that each individual who is assigned duties and responsibilities identified in the NRC-approved security plans are trained and qualified in the use of all equipment or devices required to effectively perform all assigned tasks.
 (10 CFR Part 73, Appendix B, Section VI, C.1.(b)(3))